Index Investing 101

 In the words of Lewis Carroll, let’s “begin at the beginning” with a simple definition.

-An index keeps track of returns generated by a basket of securities, and it’s put together by an indexer to “proxy” or represent a specific corner of the market.
+An index keeps track of returns generated by a basket of securities, and it’s put together to “proxy” or represent a specific corner of the market.

 Some of today’s most popular index providers started off as separate entities altogether – for example, the S&P and the Dow, and FTSE and Russell – but eventually consolidated over time.
 That being said, here’s a list of some of the most familiar indexes in the world today: